Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 Lack of appetite, possibly with weight loss

-lack of energy, listlessness, weakness
+Lack of energy, listlessness, weakness

 Urine-like bad breath, pale mucous membranes

-inflammation of the mouth and throat
+Inflammation of the mouth and throat

-inflammation of the gastric mucosa
+Inflammation of the gastric mucosa

 Recurrent diarrhea and/or vomiting

-Dull coat
+Dull fur

-susceptibility to disease, frequent infections
+Susceptibility to disease, frequent infections

 high blood pressure